ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 **What is the difference between totalitarianism and authoritarianism ?**

 Authoritarianism limit political freedom whereas totalitarianism tend to limit individual liberty as a whole.
 Totalitarian states are guided by an ideology whereas authoritarian states don't necessarily start off with an ideology.
-In a totalitarian state, the ideology and the leader become
+In a totalitarian state, the ideology and the leader become one through a cult of personality.
+The word cult
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4MzI2ODEwOCwtODY3OTMzMzcwLDExNz
+eyJoaXN0b3J5IjpbLTY2NzY2Mjk5NiwtODY3OTMzMzcwLDExNz
 MxNDExNTYsLTM1ODY1NDkzLC0yMTI0MTQyNTQ0LC0xOTkzMDM5
 NTk5LC0xMzA1MzQ4MDkyLDU2MDI3MzM3MywtODA2MTI3NjY4LC
 0xNTQ5MzIxOTU0LDI3ODgzNjM2NywyMDQ5NjcyMDEzLDU1NzA3